benlongcroft/ForestForLife/README.md

 The game premise is as such:

 - A factory has recently been built near our character, Sonny; it is producing pollution, effecting Sonny's quality of air.
 The pollution levels are slowly rising, creating an ever-worsening environment.
 It is Sonny's mission to plant trees to counteract the effects of pollution, turning pollution into clean air.
-The users core goal is to eventually plant enough trees to offset the effects of pollution and lower the pollution levels to eventually zero.
+Sonny's core goal is to eventually plant enough trees to offset the effects of pollution and lower the pollution levels to eventually zero.

 ## Running Project
+Please note that the following information regarding how to run the project is done so under the impression that the user is using PyCharm IDE, other software may vary.
 ### Requirements to run game
 - Please locate requirements.txt and download all files specified
-- Please set up environment variables to access required sensitive information within .env file

 ### How to run game
-- Copy and paste relevant code into terminal
+- Copy and paste relevant code from below into terminal
 - Once ran, click on 'https://127.0.0.1:8000/' highlighted in blue
 #### Mac
 ./manage.py runserver_plus --cert /tmp/cert